Fundamentals of trail navigation are a necessary skill

 Note that a number of higher elevation roads are closed during the winter or during winter storms.
 Roads may also be closed due to storm damage or logging operations.

-Weather is also a factor in navigation.
+Weather is a big factor in backcountry navigation.
 You don't want to be on a ridgeline during a lightning storm or high winds.
 You don't want to wade across a swollen, raging creek due to upstream rain storms or afternoon snow melt.
 Plan your hike accordingly.
 This is where acquiring some local knowledge can be quite useful.
+Check the weather forecast for where you will be hiking before you go!

 All proper trail maps will have a North arrow.
 North is typically the top of the map (some local park maps may not have a North arrow and may be printed to accommodate the paper size, i.e. the top of the map may not be north).
 However, the north your compass arrow points to is Magnetic North, which is some distance from True North at the Arctic Pole (roughly 1000 miles).
 This anomaly is called magnetic deviation.